 The IntraLase® femtosecond laser introduces new high precision laser technology for creating the flap during the LASIK procedure.

 During traditional LASIK, a mechanical microkeratome uses an oscillating metal blade to cut the corneal flap prior to laser treatment.
 Though rare, complications may occur during flap creation with a microkeratome that can adversely affect the surgical outcome.

-Blade-free LASIK with the IntraLase enables Baylor Vision physicians to create very precise flaps with improved safety and reliability, providing a more comfortable patient experience with a significant reduction in risk.
+Blade-free LASIK with the IntraLase enables our physicians to create very precise flaps with improved safety and reliability, providing a more comfortable patient experience with a significant reduction in risk.